 CHARACTER.
 Part of our identity is our personality, which God made different in each of us.
 Some are meek, gentle, soft-spoken.
 Some are loud, funny, talkative.
 I am one with a strong personality and I may rub some people off the wrong way.
 In the past, I hid behind my personality, using it as an excuse for my behavior.
 But God has been teaching me that I cannot do that anymore because CHARACTER IS MORE IMPORTANT THAN MY PERSONALITY.
 Yes, I am still the same person, but now with more wisdom and hopefully grace (haha).

 Being exposed to boys and relationships, or even being in a relationship is a time of testing.
 Times of testing build our character.
 Being victorious over temptations builds our character.
 Giving in to them can too (not that I’m encouraging you to learn the hard way, because trust me, it is hard).
 Such mistakes remain as failures when we don’t learn from them.
 When we blame others for our mistakes, we get stuck.
 We’re not able to move forward.
-But mistakes become lessons when we take responsibility for our decisions, get up, make the necessary changes, and move on.
+But mistakes become lessons when we take responsibility for our decisions, get up, make the necessary changes, and move forward.

 SECURITY.
 Where does your security lie?
 Is it dependent on the love of a man or of any man?
 Is it dependent on the acceptance of a certain group of friends, your parents’ approval?
 Or is it dependent on the love of God for you?
 This is our prayer for our girls every night, that they will be secure of God’s love for them.
 No woman/boy/friend/man can complete you.
 One incomplete man plus one incomplete you, still makes an incomplete him and you.
 Only God can make you whole.
 Never enter into a relationship to fill the void.
 GOD’S LOVE IS MORE THAN ENOUGH to fill it, if you just allow Him to.